Medicine Pediatric Residency Program Residents

 Why did you choose this program?

-When I started interviewing for Med-Peds, I initially was resistant to moving home.
-But after seeing the program here, it was hard to resist.
-The program really checked all my boxes: strong global health, a focus on social justice and emphasis on advocacy, opportunities for me to explore immigrant/refugee health, and residents that loved their hobbies as much as their jobs (aka, they had time for said hobbies).
-Lastly, there is such a robust Med-Peds cultures in the twin cities (coming from a place without Med-Peds, I was excited about this).
+The program really checked all my boxes: strong global health, opportunities for me to explore immigrant/refugee health in my everyday practice, and residents that loved their hobbies as much as their jobs (aka, they had time for said hobbies).
+I was also drawn to the strong sense of community between the residents, and beyond the residents to the alumni and attendings in the area (coming from an medical school without Med-Peds, I was excited about this).

 What are your hobbies?
 Favorite Minnesota activities?